 Because you are designing and developing it from the ground up, you have much more flexibility than you would from purchased software.
 If it is your software, updates and enhancements are under your control.
 Vendors are typically unwilling to make quick changes based on a customer request.
 If it is yours, you can have a much smoother modification process.

 You also have the potential to have an advantage over your competitors who use canned solutions; you can make changes much faster and adapt to market needs with great agility.

-If a bug is discovered, you can react quickly, but it is all on you to ensure it is taken care of.
+You can react quickly if a bug is discovered, but it is all on you to ensure it is taken care of.

 If the technology is crucial to your business, this can have advantages over purchased software.
 However, support is only as good as your team can provide.
-It is important to have redundancy built into your technical teams with appropriate processes in place.
+Having redundancy built into your technical teams with appropriate processes is essential.
 It would help if you were sure that the knowledge is transferred across multiple team members to avoid any potential risk in case somebody leaves the team.

-Your software or systems can last a very long time, so it is essential to attend to scalability.
+Your software or systems can last a very long, so it is essential to attend to scalability.

 Make sure the development team makes room for unexpected changes.
-Your company’s needs can grow (I take it you want this to happen).
+Your company’s needs can grow (assuming you want this to happen).
 This requires not cutting corners.
 As a result, the development cost will likely increase during the early stages.
-“Quick and dirty, but it works” can cause problems down the road.
-However, at the very least, you know your systems; it’s a lot easier than trying to amend someone else’s software (which may not even be possible under their license).
+The mindset of “quick and dirty, but it works” can cause problems down the road.
+However, at the very least, you know your systems; it’s much easier than trying to amend someone else’s software (which may not even be possible under their license).

 Without scalability, you could create a system that still works but is increasingly obsolescent.
 It is possible to become dependent on a structure that has been around for years, long past its ideal lifespan, but cannot be replaced because it is embedded deeply within your business processes.
 For example, many large institutions still rely on and maintain mainframes and require COBOL programmers simply because the cost of change is impossible.
 This is not unusual.
 Wait!
 Did I mention “COBOL”?